First and foremost, the recommended and easiest way to power your Raspberry Pi is through the Micro-USB or USB-C port on the side of the Raspberry Pi.

 The preceding text is for the Raspberry Pi models prior to the Pi3B+ which requires its own portable nuclear power station to supply enough power to keep it running stably, but in my experience that is still not a guarantee.

-This article is more for when you are using several Raspberry Pi together, say in a cluster where you don't want to use all your available wall outlets for a separate power supply / phone charger for each Raspberry Pi in your cluster, or you could use a 5 volt power supply with enough capacity to run all of your Raspberry Pi, and then run an individual cable, terminated with a Micro-USB plug to each of them, this is one option, but it makes each Raspberry Pi require its own width and then another 25mm to 30mm for the Micro-USB plug, making an enclosure that will hold six Raspberry Pi side by side, only hold four because of the Micro-USB plug sticking out the side.
+This article is more for when you are using several Raspberry Pi together, say in a cluster where you don't want to use all your available wall outlets for a separate power supply / phone charger for each Raspberry Pi in your cluster, or you could use a 5 volt power supply with enough capacity to run all of your Raspberry Pi, and then run an individual cable, terminated with a Micro-USB or USB-C plug to each of them, this is one option, but it makes each Raspberry Pi require its own width and then another 25mm to 30mm for the Micro-USB or USB-C plug, making an enclosure that will hold six Raspberry Pi side by side, only hold four because of the Micro-USB or USB-C plug sticking out the side.

 You can power your Raspberry Pi using two pins on the GPIO header. (** Warning ** This is not something you just do, you must have some clue, it is really easy to cause irrepairable damage to your Raspberry Pi if you make even the smallest of mistakes.)
 (That was a warning to the clueless, I will not be held responsible for you burning the house down or buggering up your Raspberry Pi).

 Continuing now for the folks with clue.
 While this may seem the way to go to maintain a small footprint, it has at least two downsides to consider.
 Firstly, if you power your Raspberry Pi through the GPIO, the two wires will prevent you from using most of the many HATs that are available for the Raspberry Pi.
 And secondly, power applied to the GPIO in this way, bypasses the fuse and other electronic safeguards on the Raspberry Pi circuit board.